 Please note that you will need to install the extension under each user account with which you wish to enjoy the VirusTotal functionality.

 Imagine you have logged into your gmail account and you have received a suspicious email from your bank.
 The email is informing you about an unauthorized access to your account and is asking you to follow a link and provide your credentials to view the account access log.

-Since you are a smart guy, you know that this mail is probably a phishing attempt.
+Since you're savvy, you know that this mail is probably a phishing attempt.
 Even though you know that this is a scam, you are committed to help others, hence, you right click on the suspicious link and select the Send URL to VirusTotal option from the context menu:

 This will open a new Internet Explorer window, such window will show the report for the requested URL scan.
 Note that the scanning process will also download the file/site of the target link, so do not forget to click on the View downloaded file analysis link.

 Note that the link to scan does not necessarily have to be an HTML link anchor, it can also be plain text, you just have to select the interesting text chain:

 VTexplorer adds its own icon to Internet Explorer's topbar, clicking on its icon you will scan the web site being displayed in the active browser window with VirusTotal.
 As before, a new window will be opened with VirusTotal's report.

 Enter the email address associated to your VirusTotal Community account and we'll send you a message so you can setup a new password.